 13. What training does BICSI have?

-BICSI offers training courses to suit those who are new to the ITS industry, as well as those who are looking to expand their current knowledge of the industry.
+BICSI offers training courses to suit those who are new to the ICT industry, as well as those who are looking to expand their current knowledge of the industry.
 Click here to find out more.

 14. What does RCDD stand for?

-The RCDD® (Registered Communications Distribution Designer) designation was established in 1984 and serves as a worldwide recognition for ITS professionals who have demonstrated knowledge in the design, implementation and integration of telecommunications and data communications technology systems and related infrastructure.
+The RCDD® (Registered Communications Distribution Designer) designation was established in 1984 and serves as a worldwide recognition for ICT professionals who have demonstrated knowledge in the design, implementation and integration of telecommunications and data communications technology systems and related infrastructure.
 Click here to find out more about the RCDD designation program.